-Hendon discovered that the compounds in hard water tend to attach to the flavorful elements in roasted coffee beans during brewing.
-Water with higher levels of magnesium will likely extract more flavor from a coffee bean.
+In his research, Hendon observed that the mineral compounds in hard water tend to attach themselves to the flavorful elements in roasted coffee beans during brewing.
+He found that water with higher levels of magnesium will likely extract more flavor from a coffee bean.
 Soft or distilled water, conversely, does the opposite and has a harder time pulling the flavor from coffee beans.
 Hendon describes hard water minerals as “sticky,” which is why they attract all the goodness inside the coffee bean.

-Hendon is quickly becoming the residential scientist of the specialty coffee industry, a field that is still on the frontier stage of science.
+Hendon is quickly becoming the residential scientist of the specialty coffee industry, a field that is still on the frontier stage of science: